xMavrik/leetcode-meta-variant/README.md

 - **Engage**: Build meaningful connections with current Meta employees.
 - **Persevere**: Stay resilient and motivated throughout the process.

-## Key Experiences

-1. **Technical Expertise**
-   - Developed full-stack applications using React and Node.js.
-   - Implemented scalable microservices architectures.
-   - Led a team of developers to create a high-performance web platform.

-2. **Continuous Learning**
-   - Completed Meta's online courses to stay up-to-date.
-   - Attended webinars and workshops focused on cutting-edge technologies.

-3. **Networking Efforts**
-   - Engaged in tech meetups and conferences.
-   - Connected with Meta employees for guidance and insights.

 ## Feedback Implementation

 - Addressed skill gaps identified in previous attempt.